Birmun/Linux/Readme.md

 -----------------------------------------------

-You can also use it with genmon plugin for XFCE (suggested use of smaller font for otpimal view, depending on your display)
+You can also use it with genmon plugin for XFCE (suggested use of smaller font for optimal view, depending on your display)

 Enjoy.